pviafore/CraftingInterpreters/challenges.md

 I'm going to guess slots, but let's see what Google can tell us.
 It seems like there are some caching options to eliminate the hashing.
 I think what I like the most is
 JavaScripts creating a hidden shape and offset calculation to just do offsets right into the object

+# Chapter 28

+1. Implement something faster than a hash table lookup for initializers.

+I'll make a new opcode called initializer, which will give a direct access to set an optional field on the class itself.
+We make the class bigger, but faster lookup for initializer.

+2. How do dynamic languages optimize callsites frequently calling the same calls again and again.

+For pure functions, there can be caching and inlining.
+Some dynamic languages can JIT the codepaths to optimize hot paths that are happening often.

+3. What choice would you make regarding fields shadowing functions.

+There is something to be said that it prevents user error for shadowing a function erroneously.
+I do like preventing users from making mistakes, but it is more mental model to handle things in two different ways.
+I probably would keep it the same.
+Very rarely do I try to swap the two at runtime (set a field to a method or vice versa).
+However, I make the mistake of accidentally shadowing a function.